Eitan-Leviev/Memoric/README.md

 ## General

-This mobile app was developed for a personal reason -
-to easily practice some advanced memory techniques.
+"Memoric" is an Android mobile app that was developed to easily practice memory techniques.

-Currently, this app supports only a practice of numeric memory.
+Currently, Memoric supports only numerical memory.
 In the future, it will support also imagery memory.
-Furthermore, it will enable to interactively memorize important numbers
+Furthermore, it will enable to interactively memorize User's predetermined numbers
-for example: phone numbers, π digits, credit cards, passwords etc.
+for example: phone numbers, π digits, important dates, credit cards, passwords etc.

 Lastly, it will support speach recognition to enable practicing at the roads,
 along with different languages.